yammik/stepful_fullstack_assignment/backend/README.md

 ## 6. Error Catalog

-Not implemented yet, but these are possible errors for invalid answer selection payload
+Not implemented yet, but these are possible errors for invalid answer selection payload, mismatching userId on an attempt, etc.

 - 400 invalid_payload
 - 401 unauthorized